RedisLabs/redis-enterprise-k8s-docs/active_active_database_readme.md

 type: Opaque
 ```

-2. For each of the secrets you collected, generate a new secret with the credentials data and name it with the following convention: `redis-enterprise-<REC name>-<REC namespace>`, replace the `<REC name>` and the `<REC namespace>` with the Redis Enterprise cluster name and the namespace where it resides in respectively.
+2. For each of the secrets you collected, generate a new secret with the credentials data and name it with the following convention: `redis-enterprise-<RERC name>`, replace the `<RERC name>` with the RERC name.
-The new secret generated from the previous example of Redis Enterprise cluster named "rec1" that resides in "ns1" namespace should look as follows:
+The new secret generated from the previous example of Redis Enterprise cluster named "rec1" that resides in "ns1" namespace that will be used for the RERC name: "rerc1" should look as follows:
 ```
 apiVersion: v1
 data: